vechain/vechain-docs/introduction-to-vechain/dual-token-economic-model/vethor-vtho.md

 ## VIP180: VeChain's Fungible Token Standard

 VeChain had implemented an improvement proposal defining a new fungible token standard, VIP180.
-It was a superset of Ethereum's ERC20 standard, now superseeded.
+It was a superset of Ethereum's ERC20 standard, now superseded.
 All VIP180 are compatible with the most used ERC20 fungible token standard across blockchains.
 VTHO, as a VIP180 token, powers the VeChainThor blockchain by:

 * Serving as the fee for transactions and smart contract execution
 * Rewarding Authority Masternodes for block production and network maintenance